Defining binary phylogenetic trees using parsimony: new bounds: Results

 In summary, we have found a character $f \in A_k(\widetilde{T})$ for which we know that $f \not\in A_k(T)$, which shows that $A_k(\widetilde{T})\neq A_k(T)$.
 This completes the proof. \end{proof}

 As stated before, Theorem \ref{thm:characterization} generalizes Proposition \ref{prop:A1A2} to all cases of $k$ with $k \leq \frac{n}{4}$ and thus significantly improves the known bound of $k \leq \frac{n}{20}$ from \cite{Fischer2022}.
-In the next section, we show that at least within the NNI neighborhood of a phylogenetic $X$-tree, the bound can be improved even further.
+In the next section, we show that at least within the NNI neighborhood of a binary phylogenetic $X$-tree, the bound can be improved even further in the following sense: If $T$ is a binary phylogenetic tree with $n > 2k+2$ leaves (for $k \in \mathbb{N}_{\geq 1}$) and if $\widetilde{T}$ is an NNI neighbor of $T$, we can guarantee $A_k(T)\neq A_k(\widetilde{T})$.